MehmetMHY/cha/README.md

 - **Estimate Tokens**: Option to estimate the token count for a file, string, or piped content.
 - **Support for Multiple File Types**: Supports a variety of file types for input, including PDF, DOCX, XLSX, and common image formats, enabling seamless integration and processing of different kinds of content.
 - **Platform Flexibility**: Switch between different AI platform providers offering OpenAI-compatible APIs using the `--platform` argument.
-- **Switch Between Models**: Easily switch between models during a conversation.
+- **Switch Between Models**: Easily switch between models during a conversation using `!m`.
+- **Switch Between Platforms**: Switch between different AI platforms (OpenAI, Anthropic, Groq, etc.) mid-conversation using `!p`, maintaining full chat history.
 - **Code Dump Feature**: Easily dump your entire code or a directory's content as one text file OR as context for your conversation.
 - **Quick Web Search**: Well chatting you can ask a question/prompt and have Cha browse the web real quick before answering your question.
 - **Export Markdown Fences**: If desired, export any Markdown fence in the latest message from a model to file(s).